ading2210/libcurl.js/README.md

 ```js
 await libcurl.fetch("https://example.com", {_libcurl_verbose: 1});
 ```

 By default this will print the output to the browser console, but you can set `libcurl.stdout` and `libcurl.stderr` to intercept these messages.
 This callback will be executed on every line of text that libcurl outputs.
 ```js
 libcurl.stderr = (text) => {document.body.innerHTML += text};
 ```

+Libcurl.js will also output some error messages to the browser console.
+You can intercept these messages by setting the `libcurl.logger` callback, which takes two arguments:
+- `type` - The type of message.
+This will be one of the following: `"log"`, `"warn"`, `"error"`
+- `text` - The text that is to be logged.

 ### Getting Version Info:
 You can get version information from the `libcurl.version` object.
 This object will also contain the versions of all the C libraries that libcurl.js uses. `libcurl.version.lib` returns the version of libcurl.js itself.